Money Saving Halloween Decorating Ideas

 Using an old cardboard box or pieces of plywood make signs warning people to “Enter at Your Own Risk” and “Danger Keep Out” and give your scene a name, like “Murder on Meadow Drive” (substitute your own street name).

 Painting things with glow in the dark paint can take on an eerie look and will really help make your place look spooky.

 Dim the Lights

 Lighting really helps set the mood, simply turn off bright lights.
 Instead use black light bulbs to light the way.
 Don’t completely darken everything, you want your visitors to see the signs.

 Making tombstones out of Styrofoam, plywood or cardboard and painting epitaphs like “R.I.P.” or “Till Death Do Us Part” will give it the graveyard feel.
 An old wooden crate becomes a rotting casket.

-When using real pumpkins, keep in mind they might last up to 8 days after being carved before rotting begins.
+When using real pumpkins, keep in mind they might last 8 days after being carved before rotting begins.
 Try painting your pumpkins instead, they’ll last up to month uncut.
-Then you can re-use your gourds as Thanksgiving decorations or food.
+Then you can re-use your gourds as Thanksgiving decorations.

 Making Witches, Scarecrows and Ghosts